hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

     )

-While the above procedure is alreaady simple and easy-to-use, we also provide :class:`OffPolicyLearning` as a meta class to further smoothen the OPL procedure with various algorithms.
+While the above procedure is alreaady simple and easy-to-use, we also provide :class:`TrainCandidatePolicies` as a meta class to further smoothen the OPL procedure with various algorithms.

 .. code-block:: python